lcbm/cs-data-ingestion/README.md

 # 📝 Data Ingestion Proof of Concept

 This repository contains the specification for the _**third deliverable of the 'Projects' class**_.
-Currently, the services are organized as a [Docker swarm](https://docs.docker.com/engine/swarm/key-concepts/) stack in compose-like files (located in the `cs-data-ingestion/docker` directory).
+Currently, the services are organized as a [Docker swarm](https://docs.docker.com/engine/swarm/key-concepts/) stack in `compose.yml`.

 ## Contents